Differential Privacy for Government Agencies -- Are We There Yet?

 \subsection{Incentives to share the data}

-In all successful deployments of differential privacy in the industry context, the data providers have strong incentives to share their data, as they will benefit from the services offered by these companies in exchange for the data.
-Furthermore, the well known privacy paradox that has been confirmed in several independent studies shows that although users express concerns about their privacy, their behaviour does not reflect these concerns \citep{taddicken2014}.
-The desire to use the products seems to outweigh any privacy concerns.
+In all successful deployments of DP in the industry context, the data providers have strong incentives to provide their data, as they derive some benefit from the services offered by these companies in exchange for the data.
+Take the example of the deployment of DP for Google Chrome \citep{erlingsson2014}: The benefits of having access to a convenient internet browser make it seem acceptable for some information about my browsing behavior to be shared with Google.
+It is the price that I pay for being able to use this service.
+Furthermore, the well-known privacy paradox states that although users express concerns about their privacy, their behavior does not reflect these concerns \citep{taddicken2014}.
+This paradox has been confirmed in several independent studies: the desire to use the products seems to outweigh any privacy concerns.

-The situation is different in the survey context.
-Although there are obvious benefits for society from the insights obtained from the collected data, the direct benefits for the survey respondent are less obvious.
-Although many surveys offer a small monetary compensation for respondents, the offered amounts are low to avoid introducing bias in the collected data because the incentive might work better for some subgroups.
-As a consequence, statistical agencies are facing constantly increasing nonresponse rates.
-While response rates above sixty percent were still achievable with carefully mounted surveys in 1997, these rates dropped to $22\%$ by 2012 according to a study conducted by the PEW Research Center \citep{kohut2012}.
+In the survey context the situation is different.
+Although there are obvious benefits to society that are shown by the insights obtained from the collected data, the direct benefits for the survey respondent are less obvious.
+While many surveys offer respondents a small recompense for participating in the survey, the amounts offered are low to avoid introducing bias into the collected data because the incentive might work better for some subgroups than for others.
+Partly because of these limited benefits, nonresponse rates have been constantly increasing over the years.
+While response rates above sixty percent were still achievable in 1997, these rates dropped to $22$ percent by 2012 according to a study conducted by the PEW Research Center \citep{kohut2012}.